Skip to content

 Use your real WeWeb components during import so your pages stay consistent:

-1. open the plugin’s Components tab in Figma
+1. Open the plugin's Components tab in Figma

-2. browse coded and no‑code components from your WeWeb workspace and pick one
+2. Browse coded and no‑code components from your WeWeb workspace and pick one

-3. with a Figma component selected, map each WeWeb prop to a Figma component property (for example, map a label text prop or a variant)
+3. With a Figma component selected, map each WeWeb prop to a Figma component property (for example, map a label text prop or a variant)

-4. save the mapping.
+4. Save the mapping.
 Next time this Figma component appears in an import, the mapped WeWeb component will be used automatically

 Learn more about components →